microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

     - If this fails, the Sealed bit is removed from the `LockTable` entry and the thread does RETRY_NOW
     - Else the record is removed from the `LockTable`
       - Note: there is no concern about other threads that did not find the record on lookup and "lag behind" the thread doing the LockTable-entry removal and arrive at the LockTable after that record has been removed, because:
-        - If the lagging thread is from a pending Read operation, then that pending operation will retry due to the InternalTryCopyToTail expectedLogicalAddress check or the readcache "dual 2pc" check in [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+        - If the lagging thread is from a pending Read operation, then that pending operation will retry due to the InternalTryCopyToTail expectedLogicalAddress check or the readcache "dual 2pc" check in [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
-        - If the lagging thread is from a pending RMW operation, then that pending operation will retry due to the InternalContinuePendingRMW previousFirstRecordAddress check or the readcache "dual 2pc" check in [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+        - If the lagging thread is from a pending RMW operation, then that pending operation will retry due to the InternalContinuePendingRMW previousFirstRecordAddress check or the readcache "dual 2pc" check in [Conflict Between Updates and Reading From Disk to ReadCache](#conflict-between-updates-and-reading-from-disk-to-readcache)
         - Upsert and Delete would find the LT entry directly

 ### ReadCache Overview